ysyk2021/thinking-smart-innovative-approaches-to-overcoming-life-s-challenges/src/chapter-9-1.md

-Chapter: Advanced Techniques and Strategies for Mastering the Art of Thinking Smart
+Advanced Techniques and Strategies for Mastering the Art of Thinking Smart
 ===================================================================================

 Introduction